MEDANESHA/nuitdelinfo2023/README.md

 - The `.git` directory is removed from the extracted code to avoid overwriting existing repository data.
 - This workflow is designed to be triggered automatically on each push to the `main` branch.

+### Additional Notes

+- **Important Note:** The workflow assumes that the repository is initially empty.
+If you encounter conflicts or unexpected behavior, ensure that the repository is empty before running the workflow.
+Existing files, especially untracked or modified ones, can cause conflicts during the extraction and deployment process.

+- The `.git` directory is removed from the extracted code to avoid overwriting existing repository data.

 ### Author